bitfocus/companion-module-vimeo-livestreamstudio6/HELP.md

 This module is for Vimeo Livestream Studio 6 production swithcer software.
 To configure:
 - In the module settings add the **IP address** of the machine where Livestream Studio 6 is running.
 If it is running on the same machine as Companion then use the default of `127.0.0.1`.
 You may have to create an exception in the firewall on either machine for the TCP port listed in the config.

 - **Important:** You must complete the following steps in order to allow Livestream Studio to accept connections over the network.
+This setting in Livestream Studio is saved per show file.
+Imporing or creating a new show will clear this setting and you will need to follow the procedure below again.
   - In Livestream Studio settings go to the **Hardware Crontrol** tab and enable **Allow Incoming Connections**.

   - Now back in Companion add or enable this module so that it initiates a connnection to Livestream Studio.